-You can find general information on ferries from Aegean Ferry Services.
+Some ferries run only during the summer tourist season, while others have a drastically reduced schedule in the winter season.
+You can find general information on ferries from Aegean Speed Lines.
 Many tourists make ferry reservations on the run, stopping in a port city, going to the port or to a travel agent and booking a ferry trip.
 Aegean allows you to book online if you find that necessary in the heart of tourist season.

-The Kos to Bodrum route is the second-favorite route.
+Kos to Bodrum

 Kos is also known for its beautiful beaches as well as an abundance of nightclubs and bars in the larger towns.
 Three different ferry companies make the sailing from Kos to Bodrum and in a given week there are around 21 ferries departing.
 The journey takes around 45 minutes.
 Bodrum is a modern resort town built on the ruins of Halicarnassus in 1402.
 It features a 15th-century Crusader Castle (which now houses the Museum of Underwater Archaeology), an airport, lots of shopping, including a colorful market and a very lively nightlife.